 My main interest is 160-10 HF DXing, building equipment and contesting.
 I came in 12th for my call area for the 2008 CW WPX CW contest, which is probably my best achievement for contesting.
+Also won first place in Ohio in the 2012 ARRL 10 meter contest.
 I participated in the 2009 WPX CW and had 3 times as many contacts.
 Ragchewing on weekends on CW, mostly just to relax.
-SSB usually only during contesting and DXing.
-56 years old, been hamming since 1973 when I was 15.
+SSB usually only during contesting and DXing, been hamming since 1973.

 As a novice I was WN8QEZ then upgraded to WB8QEZ and finally got NS8O extra in the mid 80's.
 So I am a 20 wpm Extra Class.
 Actually I can operate at 35 wpm or greater.
 CW is my prefered mode, as that's real amateur radio to me.